jhpyle/docassemble/_docs/api.md

  - `language` (optional): the user's language code (e.g., `en`).
  - `password` (optional): the user's password.

-Required privileges: None, except that only users with `admin` privileges can use the API to change a password.
+Required privileges: None, except that API keys with restricted [permissions] must have `edit_user_info` to edit user information and `edit_user_password` to edit the password

 Responses on failure:

  - [403] "Access Denied" if the API key did not authenticate.
+ - [403] "You do not have sufficient privileges to edit a user's information" if the API key has limited [permissions] that do not include `edit_user_info`.
- - [403] "You must have admin privileges to change a password." if the `password` parameter is included but the owner of the API lacks administrator privileges.
+ - [403] "You do not have sufficient privileges to change a user's password" if the API key has limited [permissions] that do not include `edit_user_password`.

 Response on success: [204]